acrose99/acrose99/README.md

 * FoodSpector, a website about food inspections in Chicago

 * Navy Seal Copypasta Generator, which lets people create their very own copypasta (and presets) really quickly.

-* A website about corn, coming soon ™.

 * My own personal website, which no one will actually see, so I use it to experiment.
 I also write about stuff here, mostly as an escape from coding.